Potash Road Petroglyphs

 Now it is said, that if you drink from the spring you will not leave Moab.
 Well, obviously that is not true because I have been drinking from it for 17 years.
 However, I do return ever year, sometimes twice a year.
 Maybe the spring plays a little part in that return.

 To find the spring, drive north out of Moab.
-Before crossing over the Colorado River, turn left on River Rd (Route 128).
+Before crossing over the Colorado River, turn right on River Rd (Route 128).
 After a few 100 yards there will be a paved pull-off on the right.
 The spring is at the end of the pull off.
 Over the years I have seen varied ways of having the water lift high enough to get a water bottle under it.
 Years ago there was a pretty good pipe.
 Recent years there was just rocks built up with a piece of aluminum.

 Currently there is a good large PVC pipe.
 Be aware there is road construction before and at the pull off but it is still easy to pull off and park.